bada-bing/knowledge-base/tools/toolbox.md

 9. Notebook Manager
    1. OneNote
 10. Shell: ZSH + Starship Prompt + oh-my-zsh
+    0. no `fish` until I am sure what I am doing (since fish is not POSIX compliant)
     1. git-bash - Windows ❓ (do I need it)
+    2. `oh-my-zsh` configuration manager
+       - Large Community-Driven Framework for all sorts of bells and whistles
+    - Use `zc` command/alias to edit `.zshrc` file
 11. Terminal Emulator:
    2. WSL 1 & 2 in Windows ⭐ + Windows Terminal
    3. Konsole in Linux
+   4. 3.
+Tmux and Tmuxp
+    - `Tmuxp` is a Tmux wrapper (written in Python) which simplifies configuration of Tmux sessions
+    - Used to automatise steps, when there are multiple shells (and commands) which you execute often (e.g, to start local development)
 12. Encryption
-   4. VeraCrypt
+   5. VeraCrypt
-   5. Cryptomator
+   6. Cryptomator
 13. Docker
 14. VPN
     1. ExpressVPN